Bijikyu/qgenutils/DEBUG_TESTS.md

 ### Output:
 ```
-FAIL lib/system/realtime/realtime.test.js (17.834 s)
+FAIL lib/system/realtime/realtime.test.js (15.643 s)
   Real-time Communication Utilities
     createBroadcastRegistry
-      ✕ should create registry with specified functions (49 ms)
+      ✕ should create registry with specified functions (79 ms)
-      ✕ should handle invalid configuration gracefully (2 ms)
+      ✕ should handle invalid configuration gracefully (3 ms)
-      ✓ should allow setting and getting broadcast functions (4 ms)
+      ✓ should allow setting and getting broadcast functions (20 ms)
-      ✕ should reject non-function values (3 ms)
+      ✕ should reject non-function values (6 ms)
       ✓ should allow setting functions to null (2 ms)
-      ✕ should track function readiness correctly (12 ms)
+      ✕ should track function readiness correctly (87 ms)
-      ✕ should clear all functions (2 ms)
+      ✕ should clear all functions (1 ms)
-      ✕ should skip invalid function names (4 ms)
+      ✕ should skip invalid function names (6 ms)
-      ✕ should prevent deletion of registry properties (3 ms)
+      ✕ should prevent deletion of registry properties (7 ms)
     createPaymentBroadcastRegistry
       ✕ should create registry with standard payment functions
-      ✕ should work with standard payment workflow (1 ms)
+      ✕ should work with standard payment workflow
       ✕ should support typical usage patterns
     createSocketBroadcastRegistry
-      ✕ should create registry with static interface
+      ✕ should create registry with static interface (1 ms)
-      ✕ should allow function assignment through setters (1 ms)
+      ✕ should allow function assignment through setters
       ✕ should execute assigned functions correctly
       ✕ should validate function assignments
       ✕ should track readiness state correctly